sasakiiii/CSCI-576-Multimedia-Systems-Design-at-USC/README.md

-# CSCI-576-Project-and-HW
+# CSCI-576-Project-and-Assignments
-HW and Project of CSCI-576 in USC Spring 2021
+Assignments and Project of CSCI-576 in USC Spring 2021